celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 Much of functionality of the Celo protocol is implemented in smart contracts, as opposed to entirely within the blockchain client itself.
 So at the start of block production, core features such as Validator elections, will not be operational.
 In order to bring the network into its fully operational state, a deployer encoded in genesis block will create the core contracts and finally transfer ownership of the contracts to the Governance contract.
 In the Baklava network, cLabs will play the role of deployer.

-Contract deployment will begin shorter after block production, and may take several hours to complete.
+Contract deployment will begin shortly after block production, and may take several hours to complete.
 On the Baklava network, the deployer address is `0x469be98FE71AFf8F6e7f64F9b732e28A03596B5C` and one way to track progress of the deployment is to watch the transactions submitted by that address on [Blockscout](https://baklava-blockscout.celo-testnet.org/address/0x469be98FE71AFf8F6e7f64F9b732e28A03596B5C/transactions).

 ### Actions Required After Core Contract Deployment